QuantSeq for Illumina for Ultra-High Throughput

 “Using the QuantSeq 3´ mRNA-Seq library prep kits, we were able to multiplex >40 samples per sequencing lane and obtain between 2 to 5 million reads per sample.
 This enabled us to analyze numerous different strains with various exosome and roadblocking factors inactivated, showing that inactivating roadblocks shifted the window of NNS termination downstream.” – Kevin Roy, Postdoctoral Scholar, Lars Steinmetz Lab, Department of Genetics Stanford University School of Medicine

-Increasing capabilities of the sequencing instruments gives the opportunity to multiplex more and more samples in one run.
+Increasing capabilities of the sequencing instruments give the opportunity to multiplex more and more samples in one run.
 To meet this need, Lexogen has released an ultra-high throughput version of QuantSeq.
 QuantSeq FWD HT Kit (Cat.
 No. 015.384) includes 384 preps and 4 x 96 i7 Index Plates.
 Four unique i5 indices have also been included in the kit, providing an opportunity for dual indexing and therefore allowing multiplexing of up to 384 unique samples in one lane of the sequencer.
 Learn more about QuantSeq FWD HT Kit.

 Indices for QuantSeq and SENSE Kits for Illumina